Charles McCombe

 Charles accepts instructions across the main areas of Chambers’ public law work.
 He has a particular interest in cases across the range of Chambers’ practice areas which raise public law and/or human rights related issues.

-He has recent experience of advising on public law-related issues in a number of different contexts, including the application of judicial review principles within the contexts of sanctions and SIAC proceedings (both as Junior Counsel) and the data-protection implications arising out of a search and seizure following an MLA request.
+He has experience of advising on public law-related issues in a number of different contexts, including the application of judicial review principles within the contexts of sanctions and SIAC proceedings (both as Junior Counsel) and the data-protection implications arising out of a search and seizure following an MLA request.
 He also has experience of public inquiry work, having been instructed as Junior Counsel by a Core Participant in the Grenfell Tower Inquiry to assist with the preparation of Rule 9 statements.

 Whilst working as a Judicial Assistant at the Supreme Court, Charles worked on appeals involving complex points of law across a wide range of different legal contexts.
 In particular, he worked on a number of high profile cases which concerned human rights and/or public law issues, including: R (KBR Inc) v Director of the SFO [2021] UKSC 2 (territorial scope of SFO’s investigatory powers); DPP v Ziegler [2021] UKSC 23 (appeal by way of case stated arising from protest activity); and Maduro Board of the Central Bank of Venezuela v Guaidó Board of the Central Bank of Venezuela [2021] UKSC 57 (recognition of a foreign head of state and act of state doctrine).